Girls in Physics Events

 Girls in Physics Breakfasts

-For 2019 the Girls in Physics Breakfasts will be held in May, except for the Ballarat Breakfast, which will be held in March.
-There will be one Breakfast in central Melbourne and several in regional Victoria.
-There will also be an additional Breakfast with the AIP Women in Physics Lecturer for 2019 in August.
+For 2020 the Girls in Physics Breakfasts will be held in Terms 1 and 2.
+There will be one Breakfast at Monash University and several in regional Victoria at Geelong, Warrnambol, Ballarat, Mildura, Bendigo and Wodonga.
+There will also be an additional Breakfast with the AIP Women in Physics Lecturer for 2020 in August in Central Melbourne.

-At the breakfast students from Years 10 to 12 share a table with two or three young women who are either in the early stages of a career in physics or engineering, or are at university as an undergraduate or a postgraduate.
+At the breakfast students from Years 10 to 12 share a table with two or three women who are either in a career in physics or engineering, or are at university as an undergraduate or a postgraduate.
 The students have a chance to ask questions about their careers and what study at university is like.
 Students are seated with students from other schools.

 At each breakfast there is an address by a prominent scientist, who talked about her area of interest at a level appropriate for the audience.
 The flyers below are aimed at students with space for a teacher's name as a point of contact.